Petr Pavel: Personal life

+Motoring

+Motorsport is among Pavel's favourite pastimes, and he frequently attends races and organises events related to auto and motorcycle racing.
+In 2025, he test drove a NASCAR Euro Series car at Autodrom Most and a Toyota GR Yaris at the Meeting of Champions in Sosnová.
+Pavel has also spoken with the racing industry in an official capacity, such as meeting Fédération Internationale de l'Automobile president Mohammed Ben Sulayem and Toyota Gazoo Racing Europe executives in June 2026 to discuss road safety and developing Europe's automotive field, respectively.

-He is known to be an avid motorcyclist.
+He is an avid motorcyclist.
 In May 2024, Pavel was hospitalized after suffering light injuries in an accident while riding his motorcycle.
-He also led the 2025 Czech Republic motorcycle Grand Prix parade into Brno Circuit on his BMW F 900 GS, after which he took photos of the MotoGP riders during on-track sessions.
-Later in the year, he test drove a NASCAR Euro Series car at Autodrom Most.
+He also led the 2025 Czech Republic motorcycle Grand Prix parade into Brno Circuit on his BMW F900GS.

-Pavel is also a longtime fan of the Dakar Rally, and has attended the race to support Czech competitors.
-He attended the 2025 Dakar Rally during a private trip to Saudi Arabia, following the event from a media vehicle and staying in the bivouac alongside racers.
+Pavel is also a longtime fan of the Dakar Rally.
+He attended the 2025 race during a private trip to Saudi Arabia, following from a media vehicle and staying in the bivouac alongside racers.
 One of the participating race trucks, the Tatra FF7 of Tomáš Vrátný, was christened by Pavel during its unveiling at the 2024 Colours of Ostrava.
+In April 2025, he and Pavlová hosted a reception at Lány Castle for Czech Dakar teams.

-Pavel also photographed the rally, and his pictures were put on display at the National Technical Museum in March as part of an exhibition titled In the Desert with a Finger on the Trigger.
-In April, he and Pavlová hosted an event at Lány Castle for Czech Dakar teams.
+As a hobby photographer, Pavel frequently joins official media in taking photos of motor-racing events.
+He said in 2025 that "motorsport is a fascinating world and I am happy to not only follow it, but also record it in some way and share it with others."
+Major events he has photographed include Dakar, MotoGP in Brno, NASCAR and the Superbike World Championship in Most, 24 Hours of Le Mans, and the Hungarian Grand Prix.
+His pictures from the 2025 Dakar Rally were put on display at the National Technical Museum in March as part of an exhibition titled In the Desert with a Finger on the Trigger.
+In late 2025, Pavel auctioned off an album of his racing images from the year, raising 668,555 Kč for the Eva Pavlová Foundation.